Generic Name: levothyroxine (oral/injection) (LEE voe thye ROX een)

 What is levothyroxine?

-Levothyroxine is a thyroid medicine that replaces a hormone normally produced by your thyroid gland to regulate the body's energy and metabolism.
-Levothyroxine is given when the thyroid does not produce enough of this hormone on its own.
+Levothyroxine is used to treat hypothyroidism (low thyroid hormone).
+This medicine is given when your thyroid does not produce enough of this hormone on its own.

-Levothyroxine treats hypothyroidism (low thyroid hormone).
-It is also used to treat or prevent goiter (enlarged thyroid gland), which can be caused by hormone imbalances, radiation treatment, surgery, or cancer.
+Levothyroxine is also used to treat or prevent goiter (enlarged thyroid gland), which can be caused by hormone imbalances, radiation treatment, surgery, or cancer.

 You may not be able to take levothyroxine if you have certain medical conditions.
 Tell your doctor if you have an untreated or uncontrolled adrenal gland disorder, a thyroid disorder called thyrotoxicosis, or if you have any recent or current symptoms of a heart attack.